habibsifat/Prediction-of-Lysine-Glutarylation/README.md

 # Prediction-of-Lysine-Glutarylation
-Prediction of Lysine Glutarylation PTM site in Protein using Peptide Sequence Evolution based Features resolving data imbalance issue
+Prediction of Lysine Glutarylation PTM site in Protein using Peptide Sequence Evolution based Features resolving data imbalance issue.
+Glutarylation is a new acylated post-translational modification.
+It is responsible for diverse metabolic functions and biological process.
+Identification of glutarylation is very significant as it controls different mitochondrial activities.
+Laboratory methods for identification of glutarylation is costly and takes a lot of time.
+If a computational tool can identify lysine glutarylation sites efficiently, it will both save time and money.The performance of our model outperforms the previously developed tool MDDGlutar and GlutPred to a great extent in all the cases.